dtao/protips/ruby-tricks-to-make-your-code-more-fun-and-less-readable.md

 Well, I think that's enough for now.
 Maybe I'll write another protip with even more quirky Ruby features down the road.

 If you learned even one new thing from this protip, I'm glad to have taught you something!
 Even if it isn't that useful.
 On the other hand, if you already knew all of this and I just wasted ~5 minutes of your time, my sincere apologies.
 But it was all free, so... you get what you pay for, eh?

+Actually, here's an idea: if you didn't learn anything from this protip, how about *you* teach *me* something in a comment?
+That would be pretty sweet.